itsmeichigo/DateTimePicker/README.md

 - `is12HourFormat`: whether to display time in 12 hour format, default to false.
 - `isDatePickerOnly`: whether to only show date in picker view, default to false.
 - `isTimePickerOnly`: whether to show only time in picker view, default to false.
-- `includeMonth`: whether to include month in date cells, default to false.
+- `includesMonth`: whether to include month in date cells, default to false.
+- `includesSecond`: whether to show second in time selection, default to false.
 - `timeInterval`: time interval, in minutes, default to 1.
 If not default, infinite scrolling is off.
 - `timeZone`: timezone used in picker, default is device timezone.
 - `dismissHandler`: callback block when cancel button of picker view is tapped.